Van’s Substack

 Storage

 Assuming the system can be built, and we learn how to operate it, the next question is “what do we do when the sun isn't shining and the wind isn't blowing?”
 The glib answer is Storage! but that answer is never quantified by activists.
 Several people have tackled the quantity question.
 Their answer is 400-800 watt-hours of storage per watt of average demand, assuming average generation is equal to average demand.
-My calculations, using twelve years of California generation data, are much more pessimistic -- more than 3,000 watt hours per watt of average demand.
+My calculations, using California generation data from 1 January 2011 onward, are much more pessimistic — almost 1,500 watt hours per watt of average demand.
 Many people have looked at the technology of storage and concluded that the only physically feasible scheme uses batteries.
 Pumped storage, compressed air, flywheels, ultracapacitors, towing rocks up and down mountains or abandoned mineshafts, unicorn farts, etc. simply will not work at the necessary scale.

 Emission-free Vehicles

 One proposition, endorsed by California Governor Newsom, is that no hydrocarbon-powered light vehicles will be sold in California after 2035.
-Of course, this edict is illegal without legislative action.
+Of course, this edict is illegal without legislative action — it came from the unelected California Air Resources Board, not the legislature.

-Electric vehicles are 24% heavier than hydrocarbon-powered ones, on average, so they require more energy and produce more carcinogenic particulate emissions in the form of tire and brake dust, road damage, and stirred-up road dust -- and they don't pay into the highway maintenance fund that everybody else pays into at the gas pump.
+Electric vehicles are 25% heavier than hydrocarbon-powered ones, on average, so they require more energy and produce more carcinogenic particulate emissions in the form of tire and brake dust, road damage, and stirred-up road dust.
+Road damage doesn’t increase in proportion to vehicle weight.
+It increases in proportion to the fourth power of the axle weight, so an EV ought to pay 2.4 times more road tax per mile.
+The latest wasp-up-the-ass idea from the Department of Energy is electric trucks.
+They weigh between 33% and 78% more than equivalent diesel ones, so they would cause three to ten times more road damage.
+But electic cars don't pay anything into the highway maintenance fund that everybody else pays into at the gas pump, and electric trucks probably wouldn’t either.
 So they're another subsidy that rich people use to display their virtue.
 And when they catch fire, you can't put them out.

 Why Do It?